 Ōtautahi Trauma-Sensitive Yoga (OTSY) Information

-We offer warm-hearted and inclusive Trauma-Sensitive Yoga (TSY) classes for women.
+We offer warm-hearted and inclusive Trauma-Sensitive Yoga (TSY) classes.
 The classes are gently paced throughout the 8 weeks, so new tools and strategies can be introduced in class and practiced in participants everyday lives.

 All classes are built on safe space principles, the keystone principle being choice; you are encouraged to make choices about moving in a way that feels most comfortable to you.
 The group setting also offers you the opportunity to experience participating in a safe and facilitated group which brings many benefits in of itself.